HOA Conflict Attorneys in Fairfax

 - Not owning a particular breed of dog

-In some cases, the expectations of you as a homeowner can be reasonable; however, in others, you might find that the CC&Rs and the HOA’s enforcement of them conflict with your personal beliefs or wishes.
+In some cases, the expectations of you as a homeowner can be reasonable; however, in others, you might find that the governing documents and the HOA’s enforcement of them conflict with your personal beliefs or wishes.
 For instance, you might want to adopt a German Shepard, but the community rules prohibit owning large dogs.
 If you take in the new animal anyway, you might be penalized.

 If you actively disregard a specific rule, you could violate your contract and be subject to penalties, such as: